 Note: The API for prepared statements is still subject to revision.
 This information is provided for early adopters, but please be aware that the API may change.

-Prepared statements mainly use the MYSQL_STMT
+Prepared statements mainly use the MYSQL_STMT and

-data structures.
-A third structure, MYSQL_TIME
+MYSQL_BIND data structures.
+A third structure, MYSQL_TIME,

 is used to transfer temporal data.